rainfireliang/COMM6320_IntroductionR/README.md

 # Introduction
 This is a brief introduction to R for both programming and data analysis.
 YouTube link: https://www.youtube.com/watch?v=NCF_XzAj0yk

 R is not the ONLY tool for computational studies.
-Sometimes, it is not the best one either.
-We choose R for instruction just because we, social scientists, find it's easy to learn.
-It is a statistical package with programing functions.
+Sometimes, it may not be the best option either.
+We choose R for instruction just because we, social scientists, find it easy to learn.
+It is a statistical package with programming functions.

 Two techniques are involved in computational methods: programming and data analysis.
 They are two different things, though highly correlated in computational studies.
 Programmers can develop fantastic applications, such as MS word and PPT.
 They possibly know nothing about data analysis.
 On the other side, data analysts may have little knowledge on coding.
-I guess most of you may have some basic knowledge about statistics, but can't write a statistical program using C, JAVA, or Python.
+I guess most of you may have some basic knowledge of statistics but can't write a statistical program using C, JAVA, or Python.
 You do statistical analysis by simply clicking the buttons in SPSS or STATA.
 If SPSS doesn't provide a function you need, you have no idea.

 In this sense, Python is a good tool for programming, while R is good for data analysis.
 Data analysis doesn't merely refer to statistics.
 Machine learning and other data mining models could not be statistical (that means we don't infer parameters with distribution assumptions).

 In section I, this tutorial will focus on programming.
 In section II, this tutorial will talk about data analysis.

-The first step to use R is to set the working directory.
+The first step is to set the working directory.
 Your working directory is the folder on your computer in which you are currently working.
 When you ask R to open a file, it will look in the working directory for this file, and when you tell R to save a data file or figure, it will save it in the working directory.

 ```{r}
 # setwd("/R Review") # set a working directory
 ```
 R can do many statistical and data analyses.
 They are organized in so-called packages or libraries.
-With the standard installation, most common packages are installed.
+With the standard installation, the most common packages are installed.

 ```{r}
 #install.packages("tm")